crpietschmann/portfolio/_posts/2007-05-02-ajaxcontroltoolkit-tabcontainer-tabpanelvisible3dfalse-should-not-display-header-text.markdown

 Basically, the only way to fix this before the next release comes (that is assuming they put the fix in the next release) is to implement this fix in the toolkit's source code yourself and then compiling it in.
 This is actually something I don't like to do just in case I make some change to the toolkit manually and then forget to carry that over when upgrading to the latest version when it comes out, but it is nice you have the ability to do is since the <a href="http://codeplex.com/atlascontroltoolkit">AJAX Control Toolkit is Open Source</a>.

+**UPDATE:
-**UPDATE:<br />Here's a rather easy workaround that I found to this issue...** You just set Visible to False and set the HeaderText to a blank string if you don't want the TabPanel to be shown.
+Here's a rather easy workaround that I found to this issue...** You just set Visible to False and set the HeaderText to a blank string if you don't want the TabPanel to be shown.
 This worked perfectly in the instance I needed it to work.
 Below is a simplified version of what I did.

 <span style="color: #0000ff; font-size: x-small;"><</span><span style="color: #a31515; font-size: x-small;">ajaxToolkit</span><span style="color: #0000ff; font-size: x-small;">:</span><span style="color: #a31515; font-size: x-small;">TabPanel</span><span style="font-size: x-small;"> </span><span style="color: #ff0000; font-size: x-small;">runat</span><span style="color: #0000ff; font-size: x-small;">="server"</span><span style="font-size: x-small;"> </span><span style="color: #ff0000; font-size: x-small;">ID</span><span style="color: #0000ff; font-size: x-small;">="tabPeople"</span><span style="font-size: x-small;"> </span><span style="color: #ff0000; font-size: x-small;">Visible</span><span style="color: #0000ff; font-size: x-small;">='</span><span style="font-size: x-small;"><%# ShouldBeShow() %></span><span style="color: #0000ff; font-size: x-small;">'</span><span style="font-size: x-small;"> </span><span style="color: #ff0000; font-size: x-small;">HeaderText</span><span style="color: #0000ff; font-size: x-small;">='</span><span style="font-size: x-small;"><%# ShouldBeShow() ?
 "People" : "" %></span><span style="color: #0000ff; font-size: x-small;">'></span>